Property Photography Fixtures and Fittings

 You get the picture?

-What you are looking for is in your property photography fixtures and fittings is anything that will draw the viewer's eye away from the room or property.
+What you are looking for in your fixtures and fittings is anything that will draw the viewer's eye away.
+You want them to see the property in its best light.
 You want them to admire the image and make them want to visit the property no matter how big or small.

 A shabby photograph means shabby room means shabby occupants means shabby maintenance.
 All of this is what could go through a potential buyers or tenants mind.

 You need to visually create an ambience of luxury, warmth, homeliness, comfort and desire.
-The image should have the same effect as the aroma of freshly baked bread or ground coffee, the same things that people create when potential buyers or tenants actually view the property, although you must make it a visual interpretation!
+The image should have the same effect as the aroma of freshly baked bread or ground coffee.
+Basically the same things that people create when potential buyers or tenants actually view the property.
+Although you must make it a visual interpretation!

 It isn't actually that difficult.
 Once you have removed the "debris", straightened the pictures and generally tidied up, you can start to add a few things of your own.